HannimalCrackers/DHUM_73000/007_workinprogress.md

 * **I used commands I didn't understand in Terminal to batch rename my images, even though it was scary.**
     * [StackExchange source](https://apple.stackexchange.com/questions/236213/renaming-files-names-in-bulk-any-smarter-solution)

-&nbsp;
-* Google Cloud Vision API setup.
-Created sample app in tutorial.
-Downloading Google Cloud SDK.
-Need Python 2.7.0 first.
-Downloading that.
-Oh ok, should be 2.7.13.
-Downloading that.

-&nbsp;
-* Downloaded Google Cloud SDK.
-Now I'm back in terminal.
-Does this all happen in Terminal?
-It's 1:00am on technically-Saturday and my life just got complicated.
-Calling it a night soon.

 &nbsp; &nbsp; &nbsp; &nbsp;